 - Soliciting votes or speaking with voters to influence their voting decisions.

-- Placing or posting any political campaign literature such as posters, stickers, brochures relating to a particular candidate.
+- Placing or posting any political campaign literature, such as posters, stickers, and brochures relating to a particular candidate.

 - Using audio equipment to raise awareness about a political candidate, party, or issue.

 - Placing a banner or sign on a vehicle to solicit a vote for or recommend against a particular candidate or party.